mc-carlessi/mysql-enterprise-backup/install-ee/install-ee.md

     <copy>netstat -an | grep 3306</copy>
     ```

-7. Another way is searching the message “ready for connections” in error log as one of the last
+6. Another way is searching the message “ready for connections” in error log as one of the last

   **![green-dot](./images/green-square.jpg) shell>**
     ```
     <copy>sudo grep -i ready /var/log/mysqld.log</copy>
     ```

+## Task 2: Configure the instance and import a sample database

-8. Retrieve root password for first login:
+1. Retrieve root password for first login:

   **![green-dot](./images/green-square.jpg) shell>**
     ```
     <copy>sudo grep -i 'temporary password' /var/log/mysqld.log</copy>
     ```

-9. Login to the the mysql-enterprise, change temporary password and check instance the status
+2. Login to the the mysql-enterprise, change temporary password and check instance the status

     **![green-dot](./images/green-square.jpg) shell>**
      ```
     <copy>mysqlsh root@localhost</copy>
     ```

-10. Create New Password for MySQL Root
+3. Create New Password for MySQL root user, verify the connection and exit

  **![orange-dot](./images/orange-square.jpg) mysqlsh>**
     ```